HorizenOfficial/zen/doc/wallet-backup.md

 These instructions are specific for the officially supported Zcash Linux client.
 For backing up with third-party wallets, please consult with user guides or support channels provided for those services.

-There are multiple ways to make sure you have at least one other copy of the private keys needed to spend your ZEC and view your shielded ZEC.
+There are multiple ways to make sure you have at least one other copy of the private keys needed to spend your ZEN.

 For all methods, you will need to include an export directory setting in your config file (`zcash.conf` located in the data directory which is `~/.zcash/` unless it's been overridden with `datadir=` setting):